kubevirt/user-guide/docs/virtual_machines/dedicated_cpu_resources.md

-A number of QEMU threads, such as QEMU main event loop, async I/O operation completion, etc., also execute on the same physical CPUs as the VMI’s vCPUs.
+A number of QEMU threads, such as QEMU main event loop, async I/O operation completion, etc., also execute on the same physical CPUs as the VMI's vCPUs.
 This may affect the expected latency of a vCPU.
 In order to enhance the real-time support in KubeVirt and provide improved latency, KubeVirt will allocate an additional dedicated CPU, exclusively for the emulator thread, to which it will be pinned.
 This will